gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/minecraft_java_edition_server.md

 `{{ic|true}}`{=mediawiki}.
 This will enable the management script to suspend the server if no player was online for at least `{{ic|IDLE_IF_TIME}}`{=mediawiki} (defaults to 20 minutes).
-When the server is suspended, an `{{ic|idle_server}}`{=mediawiki} will listen on the Minecraft port using `{{man|1|ncat}}`{=mediawiki} from `{{Pkg|nmap}}`{=mediawiki} (or any other implementation of [netcat](netcat "netcat"){.wikilink}) and will immediately start the server at the first incoming connection.
+When the server is suspended, an `{{ic|idle_server}}`{=mediawiki} will listen on the Minecraft port using `{{man|1|ncat}}`{=mediawiki} from `{{Pkg|nmap}}`{=mediawiki} (or any other implementation of [netcat](netcat "wikilink")) and will immediately start the server at the first incoming connection.
 Though this obviously delays joining for the first time after suspension, it significantly decreases the CPU and memory usage leading to more reasonable resource and power consumption levels.
 `{{Note|If running for the first time with this option enabled, the {{ic|/srv/minecraft/eula.txt}} file will not get created.
 You need to disable it to initially start.}}`{=mediawiki}

 ## Alternatives